Virtual ASV Annual Meeting

-s with so many of our activities, the Annual Meeting of the Archeological Society of Virginia has gone virtual again.
-Here’s how it works: we will hold the meeting on the original meeting dates — October 22, 23 and 24, 2021.
+s with so many of our activities, the Annual Meeting of the Archeological Society of Virginia went virtual again.
+Thevirtual meeting was held on October 22, 23 and 24, 2021.
 Registration was required to receive the Zoom links to attend the live sessions.

 Please see below for the schedule, or click here to download a copy.

 Friday, October 22, 2021 9:30 am to 12 pm

 ⦁ Ongoing Excavations at Custis Square, Colonial Williamsburg Virginia.

 ⦁ Rescuing Timmy from the Well: An Investigation into the Late Eighteenth-Century Children’s Artifacts from the Custis Square Well.

 ⦁ Military Buttons of Custis Square and How They Got There.

 Adam Macbeth (Colonial Williamsburg Foundation)

 ⦁ Finding First Baptist: Archaeological Investigations of a Historic Black Church.